Battle of Uji (1180): Background

 'The pronouncement of His Excellency the Prince declares that Kiyomori, Munemori and others, using the prestige of their office and their influence, have invited rebellion and have overthrown the nation.
 They have caused the officials and the people to suffer, seizing and plundering the five inner provinces and the seven circuits.
 They have confined the Ex-sovereign, exiled public officials, and inflicted death and banishment, drowning and imprisonment.
 They have robbed property and seized lands, usurped and bestowed offices....
 They have despoiled the graves of Princes and cut off the head of one, defied the Emperor and destroyed Buddhist law in a manner unprecedented in history.

 This being so, let those of the Minamoto, the Fujiwara and the brave now living in the provinces of the three circuits now add their efforts to the cause.
 If there be those who are not of like mind they shall be regarded as partisans of Kiyomori and they shall suffer pain of death, exile or imprisonment.
 If there be those who perform meritoriously, despatch missions to me and inform me of their names and deeds, I shall, without fail, following my enthronement, bestow rewards upon them according to their wishes.
 Proclaim this message in all the provinces and carry out the terms of this pronouncement.
-5 May 1180.'After Yukiie set out, Tanzō of Kumano, who was under obligation of the Taira clan, had found out of Mochihito's Royal Order and that Yukiie is carrying it, although the way he found out is unknown.
+5 May 1180.'After Yukiie set out, Tanzō of Kumano, who was under obligation of the Taira clan, had found out about Mochihito's Royal Order and that Yukiie was carrying it, although the way he found out is unknown.
 He then set out with around 1,000 men against Yukiie, who had 1,500.
 The battle would go on for 3 days until most of Tanzō's retainers were killed and he himself was injured.